Anuswar/anuswarrrao/README.md

 ## Getting Started from Scratch

 If you want to start a similar project from scratch, you can use the [Portfolio Website Template](https://github.com/Anuswar/portfolio-website-template) repository.
 This template provides a basic structure for a portfolio website that you can customize according to your preferences.

-## Credits

-This website was inspired by a YouTube video from Coder Coder.
-Check out the original video [here](https://youtu.be/65GVcdESj3s?si=CypD11wIw2S4PtMQ).

 ## Contributing